Flashing Check Engine Light: What You Need to Know

 Short-Term vs. Long-Term Damage

-• Short-Term: Potential rough running and reduced fuel efficiency.
+• Short-Term: Engine misfires, rough idling, and reduced fuel efficiency.

-• Long-Term: Damage to the catalytic converter, increased emissions, and potential engine failure.
+• Long-Term: Severe catalytic converter damage, increased emissions, and engine failure.

 Risks to the Catalytic Converter